Canardoux/flutter_sound/flutter_sound/example/README.md

 - [livePlaybackWithBackPressure](#liveplaybackwithbackpressure) is an example showing how to play live data synchronously
 - [livePlaybackWithoutBackPressure](#liveplaybackwithoutbackpressure) is an example showing how to play live data asynchronously
 - [soundEffect](#soundeffect) is an example showing to play sound effects synchronously
+- [streamLoop](#streamLoop) is an example which connect the microphone to a earphone or headset

 if Someone update this README.md, please update also the code inside Examples/lib/demo/main.dart and the comment in the header of the demo or example dart file.